bedag/helm-charts/charts/manifests/templates/manifests/README.md

 ## Usage

-We recommend creating a dedicated template within your chart just for the bundle strucure.
+We recommend creating a dedicated template within your chart just for the bundle structure.
 This structure should then be used to call the bundle template, like so:

 ```
 {{/*